FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 We will focus on **audio** as the main modality for interaction to start; these general techniques can be extended to **video**, **haptics** or other interactive mechanisms in the second part of the Lab.

-## Prep for Part 1: Get the Latest Content and Pick up Additional Parts (mini microphone & encoder)
+## Prep for Part 1: Get the Latest Content and Pick up Additional Parts

+###Pick up Additional Parts
+As mentioned during the class, we ordered additional mini microphone for Lab 3.
+Also, a new part that has finally arrived is encoder!
+Please remember to pick them up from the TA.

+###Get the Latest Content
 As always, pull updates from the class Interactive-Lab-Hub to both your Pi and your own GitHub repo.
 As we discussed in the class, there are 2 ways you can do so:

 **\[recommended\]**Option 1: On the Pi, `cd` to your `Interactive-Lab-Hub`, pull the updates from upstream (class lab-hub) and push the updates back to your own GitHub repo.
 You will need the personal access token for this.